 59. Donate altar flowers or other holiday decorations at your place of worship in memory of your loved one.

 60. Prioritize and don’t overcommit.
 When the holidays are filled with so many parties, dinners, and events, save your energy for those that are most important.
 Look at everything you have to do and rank them in order of importance.
 Plan for the most important and skip the rest.

-62. Skip it.
+62. Skip the holidays.
 Really.
-If you just can’t face the holiday it is okay to take a break this year.
+If you just can’t face the holiday, it's okay to take a break this year.
 Before you get to this extreme, consider if you could just simplify your holiday.
 If you do skip, still make a plan.
 Decide if you will still see friends or family, go see a new movie, or make another plan.